pydoit/doit-tmp-doc/_sources/usecases/index.rst.txt

 With `dodo.py` and python you are more likely to write the processing in cross-platform way.
-Use `pathlib.Path` and `shutils` magic to create directories, move files around, copy them etc.
+Use `pathlib.Path` and `shutils` magic to create directories, move files around, copy them, etc.